RyanFrantz/ryanfrantz.github.io/_posts/2017-07-23-my-career-starts.md

 ---

 "Networks!" she exlaimed as we popped out of Ft.
 Pitt Tunnel westbound.
-I felt like Benjamin Braddock in 'The Graduate' [1] My placement advisor continued on, "A few years ago it was databases.
+I felt like Benjamin Braddock in 'The Graduate'.
+[1] My placement advisor continued on, "A few years ago it was databases.
 Now it's all about networks.
 You're gonna love this place."
 I believed her.
 After all, aside from learning a trade at a reasonable price (compared to a 4-year degree program), I had